ammarhakim/gkyl/machines/README.md

-There are two types of scripts in this directory for each machine that gkyl is supported on:
+There are two types of scripts in this directory for each machine (usually a supercomputer center) that gkyl is supported on:

 mkdeps.[machine].sh
 configure.[machine].sh

+The dependencies should be build before configuring gkyl.

 These scripts can be run from either within the machines (this) directory or the main gkyl directory.
 Both scripts should should only need to be run once, after which gkyl can be built with the usual

 ./waf build install

 from the main gkyl directory.

-To develop a build on an unsupported machine, copy the mkdeps and configure scripts from an existing machine, and make the following
+To develop a build on an new machine, copy the mkdeps and configure scripts from an existing machine, and make the following changes:
-changes:

 In mkdeps.[machine].sh: